 Pioneering independent charity, the Joint Council of Welfare of Immigrants (JCWI) only recently published its manifesto that is brimming with radical yet reasonable recommendations that the UK government desperately needs to lend its ears to.
 The ideas presented all work towards eradicating the hostile environment and crafting a better, fairer society for migrants, asylum seekers and refugees.
+This article has been written by Olivia Bridge.

 Chief Executive, Satbir Singh, opens the report, People Move: 12 Steps We Can Take Towards A Fairer Immigration System, claiming: